lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/07 Atomize/Atomize.md

 							</div>
 							<div class="box">
 								<div class="callout-title"> <div class="callout-title-inner">  Kill Yourself, Come On Do Us All a Favour  </div> </div>
-								<p> The CP was there, cause he had known that I had been sent to investigate the village.
-And was also concerned when the village was destroyed.
-He himself knew that it wasn't me.
-So barged into our going to be reunion with discussions of politics.
-He's kind of a dick. </p>
-								<p> It turns out, at the start of the empire, the original oracle predicted the destruction of the kingdom as we know it to be done by demons.
-And it'll start with the dogs.
-Which was very concerning, so it became a royal secret passed down through first crown princes.
-Imagine how upset everyone else in the room was when they found this out.
-A lot of arguing happened and nothing got done. </p>
-								<p> But more importantly, or loyal doggo betrayed us.
-He instantly took a liking to our sister.
-And she was as equally taken by him.
-She didn't even care that he was headless!
-So the bitch dog laid there getting belly rubs.
-We want belly rubs and head scritches too!   </p>
+								<p>After a tearful reunion, the conversation quickly shifts to that of the fate of <i>Maoria</i>. <b>Levana</b> had dreamed of the end of the kingdom, starting with <i>Maoria's</i> destruction by the hands of demons. </p>
-								<p> A few days past, and one day we wake up with the largest bout of brain fog and nausea we've ever experienced.
-And we only knew one thing.
-"I got to get the docks".
-So our clearly horrendously sick self managed to get down through the city to the docks.
-And upon arrival, we have the most powerful vision we've ever received.
-So powerful the vision gets shared between our sister, so to not kill us.
-We see the destruction and burning of the capital.
-And we see that the demon ships are but barely over the horizon.
-We have less than half a day. </p>
+								<p> A few days later, <b>Xenos</b> awakes with the worst brain fog and nausea he's ever experienced.
+The only thought in his mind is that he needs to get to the warf as quickly as possible.
+He stumbles through the city, just before dawn.
+Upon reaching the end of an dock, <b>Xenos</b> falls to his knees, experiencing the most powerful vision he had ever received.
+It is so powerful, that vision is shared with <b>Levana</b>, as to not destroy either twin's mind.They see the capital's destruction and burning, with demon ships barely over the horizon.
+They have less than half a day to evacuate the city.</p>
-								<p> While our sister is up at the castle, working through her half of the sickness, while informing everyone, we start our way back up to the castle.
-However, half way, our mind clears a little, and we make a decision.
-We’re staying.
-And only us.   </p>
-								<p> We manage to flag down two soldiers that can read and write, and send up a letter to our loved ones.
-And we return the docks, sword and armor on hand.
-And we wait. </p>
+								<p>As <b>Levana</b> rushes to inform <b>Amore</b> and <b>Ithe</b>, <b>Xenos</b> flags down two soldiers to send a letter to his loved ones as he perpares himself to die alone to portect his family.</p>
 							</div>
 						</div>
 					</div>